C3BI-pasteur-fr/ReGaTE/doc/remag.rst

 ***********

-In order to run ReMaG you need a description file of the EDAM ontology in the owl format https://github.com/edamontology/edamontology.git, EDAM_X.owl file.
+In order to run ReMaG (Registry Mapping Galaxy) you need a description file of the EDAM ontology in the owl format https://github.com/edamontology/edamontology.git, EDAM_X.owl file.

 * Type: